-The Company adopts the policy of granting certain benefits to its General Manager.
+The Company adopts the policy of granting certain benefits to its General Manager, such as the payment of rent on the Manager's house.
 However, these benefits are not included in the calculation basis for payment of social charges and withholding income tax on remuneration.
 Brazilian law determines that all direct and indirect benefits granted to employees and/or managers must be included in the total remuneration paid to that employee and/or manager and, therefore, be subject to payment of the related social charges and withholding income tax.
-The Company recorded the amount of R\$ 76,896 (2018 - R\$ 76,230) in order to provide for any challenges made by the tax authorities.
+There are no lawsuits in which the company appears as a defendant.
+The Company recorded the amount of R\$ 87,264 (2019 - R\$ 76,896) in order to provide for any challenges made by the tax authorities.

-14 Equity (net capital deficiency)
+14 Equity deficiency